SAP-archive/cloud-espm-v2/README.md

 ![Deployed](/docs/images/Deployed.png?raw=true)

 - Configure the application role assignments from the [cockpit](https://help.hana.ondemand.com/help/frameset.htm?db8175b9d976101484e6fa303b108acd.html).
-You basically need to add the "Retailer" role to your SAP HANA Cloud Platform user to access the Retailer UI
+You basically need to add the "Retailer" role to your SAP Cloud Platform user to access the Retailer UI

 You can access the application from the URL